 Embrace Guatemala’s business etiquette

 Understanding Guatemala’s business etiquette could increase the possibilities of success when you register a business in the country.
 Like all countries and societies, there are some cultural peculiarities connected to how trade happens.
 Knowing what to do and how to act will help lead you to success.
+There are plenty of reasons to engage with Guatemala’s business etiquette.
+The economy is projected to continue growing above regional averages throughout 2025.

-Guatemala’s business etiquette by Hofstede
+Key takeaways on Guatemala’s business etiquette

-Guatemala’s business etiquette has high power distance.
+Hierarchy in Guatemala’s business etiquette

 High context communication in Guatemala